firebase/firebase-js-sdk/common/api-review/auth-exp.api.md

 export { ErrorFn }

-// Warning: (ae-forgotten-export) The symbol "BaseOAuthProvider" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "BaseOAuthProvider" needs to be exported by the entry point index.doc.d.ts
 //
 // @public
 export class FacebookAuthProvider extends BaseOAuthProvider {